Structure of the atom

 A great many different configurations of the nucleus may occur.
 In each case, the atomic number defines the element, i.e. it is the number of protons that determines that carbon (having 6 protons) is carbon.
 However, more than one nuclide may exist for a given element, i.e. carbon may exist with 6 neutrons (carbon-12) or 8 (carbon-14): in each case, there are still 6 protons.

-Orbiting the positively charged nucleus is a cloud of electrons, which have negligable mass and a negative charge.
-In order for an element to have a neutral overall charge, the number of electrons will be equal to the number of protons in the nucleus.
+Orbiting the positively charged nucleus is a cloud of electrons, which have negligible mass and a negative charge.
+For an element to have a neutral overall charge, the number of electrons will be equal to the number of protons in the nucleus.

-The electrons orbit the nucleus in a similar way to planets orbiting a sun.
+The electrons orbit the nucleus in a similar way to planets orbiting the sun (Rutherford–Bohr model).
 They orbit in one of the 'shells' that surround the nucleus: these are named K, L, M, N etc. from the centre outwards.
 Only a certain number of electrons may occupy a particular shell:

 - K: 2 electrons